-A Phase I program would take the project through the permitting stage and initial construction of well field equipment and the Central Processing Plant at Centennial.
+A Phase I program would take the project through the permitting stage and initial construction of well field equipment and the Central Processing Plant, and completion of initial ISR recovery information to verify the equivalent of pre-feasibility study information.
 A preliminary budget of USD71.1million is anticipated over a one-year period, equivalent to initial project capital costs.
-A Phase II program and budget will be the annual capital and operating costs required to operate the project for the life-of-mine, net of annual revenue, which is variable from year to year - the project as envisioned will be self-funding in Year 1.